 The screed thickness will be the necessary one to ensure its adequate functioning.
-In any case, a minimum of 30 mm is recommended, counted as the conduction pipes of the system

-3.3.4.4.
-Thermal resistance of the parquet and sublayers
+In any case, a minimum of 30 mm is recommended, counted as the conduction pipes of the system 3.3.4.4.
+Parquet heat resistance and sub layers is, of all the covering and supporting materials situated over the underfloor heating, should be at least of 0.17 m2.°C/W (square metres centigrade degree / Watio).